discocompute/examples/cli/hello_world/README.md

 disco job download-results 5e7d0cd513ba27000cc03d04

 ```
-and this will prompt for the input for the path.
+and this command will prompt you download path.

 ```
 Path for result files:

 ```
-Enter the path (e.g., results) and it will start downloading the file.
-Now our result will be inside this text file.
+Enter the path (e.g., results/) and it will start downloading the file.
+Now the result will be saved inside that folder.
 ```
 cat results/1585253669720-5e7d0cd513ba27000cc03d05/IqoqoTask.stdout.0.txt
 ```